Skip to content

 File(s) Change Summary

-crates/common/src/dotrain_add_order_lsp.rs Added a test module with a sample Rainlang document, a helper function, and an async test for the problems method.
+crates/common/src/dotrain_add_order_lsp.rs Added a test module with a sample Rainlang document constant, a helper function, and two async tests verifying the problems method behavior for valid and invalid Rainlang inputs.

 Sequence Diagram(s)